YunChunChen/MaCoSNet-pytorch/README.md

 ## Enviroment
  - Install Anaconda Python3.7
+ - This code is tested on NVIDIA V100 GPU with 16GB memory

 ```
 pip install -r requirements.txt
 ```

 ## Training
- - This code is tested on NVIDIA V100 GPU with 16GB memory
+ - You may determine which dataset to be the `training set` by changing the $DATASET variable in train.sh
- - You may change the number of batch size based on the GPU memory in the train.sh $BATCH_SIZE variable
+ - You may change the $BATCH_SIZE variable in `train.sh` to a suitable value based on the GPU memory
  - The trained model will be saved under the `trained_models` folder

 ```